fieldtrip/website/tutorial/epilepsy.md

     end
     fclose(fid);

 The data can now be opened in AnyWave.
 Once the file is opened, to see sources alongside source data, click 'Add View' in the top/middle toolbar.
 Then use the eyeball icon to set each view so that one has 'MEG' and one has 'SOURCE' data.
-Set the timescale to be 0.3 sec/cm (close to the clinical standard 3cm/sec) and scale the amplitudes appropritely.
+Set the timescale to be 0.3 sec/cm (close to the clinical standard 3cm/sec) and scale the amplitudes appropriately.
 Use the menu to import the marker file that we just created.

 {% include image src="/assets/img/tutorial/epilepsy/case3/ctf/figure9.png" width="700" %}